 ARE YOU INVITING ANY FRIENDS OR FAMILY?

 For some couples, this is a super easy question to answer -- and for others, it's more of a debate.
-The truth is, an elopement doesn't have to be just two people.
-You can definitely still have an intimate elopement experience and a day that's fully centered on your relationship with your closest friends and/or family involved.
+The truth is, an elopement doesn't have to be just two people and a wedding doesn't have to include every single person you've ever known in your entire life.
+You can definitely still have an intimate wedding experience and a day that's fully centered on your relationship with your closest friends and/or family involved.

 However, if you do decide to invite family or friends along, whether it's just a celebratory meal, the getting ready portion of the day, just the ceremony, or the whole day, make sure they're fully on board with your vision and understand that you're not having a big traditional wedding, but a unique celebration that's authentic to your relationship.